alphagov/transition-config/README.md

 When all the mappings are complete, correct and passing the integration tests, you can make them finalised.

-This entails moving the site in sites.sh from IN_PROGRESS_SITES to REDIRECTED_SITES and creating the regression tests, and setting redirected to Y in sites.csv.

-Create the regression test if you haven't done so already.
+This entails setting redirected to Y in sites.csv and creating the regression test (instructions above) if you haven't done so already.

-To create the regression test:

-    source tools/generate_tests.sh
-    generate_regression_test $Name_of_site

-$Name_of_site here should be with an initial capital, e.g. Directgov.

-Note that the tests in redirects/ are slightly different to the integration tests - the redirect tests call the method test_finalised_redirects rather than test_closed_redirects.
-This means that they do not fail if the 301 location is not a 200.
-Redirects to non-GOV.UK sites are tested for a successful response (i.e. 200, 301, 302 or 410) and redirects to GOV.UK are chased (max 3 redirects) to ensure they end up eventually at a 200 or 410.
+The regression tests allow redirections to 301s, 302s and 410s as well as 200s.
+Redirects to GOV.UK are chased (max 3 redirects) to ensure they end up eventually at a 200 or 410.
 This is so changing slugs that are handled correctly do not break the regression tests.
 Lists of chased redirects are output by the Jenkins job so these can easily be updated.